COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Discussion

 As shown in Sect.~\ref{MS}, we find a well established MS out to $z=4$, well described by the \citet{Schreiber15} parametrization.
-The position of the MS evolves with redshift, as found in many studies \citep[e.g.][]{Brinchmann2004,Elbaz07,whitaker2012,popesso23}.
+The position of the MS evolves with redshift, as found in many studies \citep[e.g.,][]{Brinchmann2004,Elbaz07,whitaker2012,popesso23}.
 In Sect.~\ref{res:0-0.5} and \ref{0-4}, we show that galaxies within the MS share a similar median angle $\Phidt$, meaning that MS galaxies have moved in the same direction over the $\SFRM$ plane in the last billion years.
-Such a condition seems necessary to explain that the slope of the MS remains constant over cosmic time \citep[e.g.][]{speagle2014}.
+Such a condition seems necessary to explain how the slope of the MS remains constant over cosmic time \citep[e.g.,][]{speagle2014}.

 As shown in Fig.~\ref{phi_disp_ms}, the average value of $\Phidt$ within the MS has declined continuously over time.
-Star-forming galaxies which belong to the MS ($\pm 0.3$ dex) exhibit a rising SFH at $1.5<z<4$ which reverts to a declining SFH at $z<1.5$.
+Star-forming galaxies that belong to the MS ($\pm 0.3$ dex) exhibit a rising SFH at $1.5<z<4$ which reverts to a declining SFH at $z<1.5$.
 Such a result is consistent with \citet{pacifi13} who found that the SFHs of star-forming galaxies selected at $z<1.4$ rise and fall in a bell-shaped manner.
 Our sample spans a larger time range and the galaxies observed at $z>1.5$ probe the rising part of this bell-shaped SFH.
-While we could be tempted to link this shape with the evolution of the comoving star formation rate density \citep[SFRD, e.g.][]{Madau14}, such analysis would required to consider the comoving number density of each star-forming population contributing to the SFRD.
+While we could be tempted to link this shape with the evolution of the comoving SFR density \citep[e.g.,]{Madau14}, such analysis would require considering the comoving number density of each star-forming population contributing to the SFR density.